xrdocs/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

     ```
 		sudo hostnamectl set-hostname cnbng-cp-lab1-aio
     ```
 1. Logout of the VM and login again to see hostname changes are reflected
-	1. Make the hostname persistent even after reload by adding "preserve_hostname: true" to /etc/cloud/cloud.cfg file if not added already or change the setting to true from false if already present.
+1. Make the hostname persistent even after reload by adding "preserve_hostname: true" to /etc/cloud/cloud.cfg file if not added already or change the setting to true from false if already present
 1. (optional) Replace default hostname for VM with the one you set into /etc/hosts file
 1. Verify that the hostname is persistent even after reboot of the VM
 1. SSH Key Generation
-    2. SSH Login to Inception VM
+	1. SSH Login to Inception VM
 	2. Generate SSH key using:
     ```
 		ssh-keygen -t rsa